 It is important that the school has current home and business addresses and respective telephone numbers for parents/guardians at all times.
 This information is especially important in case of an emergency.
-Please notify the ELC School Administrative Assistant immediately upon changing your address or telephone number.
+Please notify the ELC School Administrative Assistant and the district office immediately upon changing your address or telephone number.
 Email addresses are also an important way to provide access and outreach to families.